ZeroStellar/NullSpace/README.md

 # NullSpace
-Place for portfolio and finished Advent of Code pieces.
-For showing potential employers ONLY.
-Anything else goes in StellarSingularity.
+Place for Advent of Code pieces and Portfolio.